Latin Catholic Diocese of Acre: History

 The introduction of Christianity to Ptolemais, as Acre was known in ancient times, dates back to Apostolic times.
-The Apostle Paul, returning from his trip to Macedonia (region), in Achaea and Asia, landed at Tyre, and from there traveled to Ptolemais, where he stayed some days with the local Christian community (acts 21.7).
+The Apostle Paul, returning from his trip to Macedonia, in Achaea and Asia, landed at Tyre, and from there traveled to Ptolemais, where he stayed some days with the local Christian community (acts 21.7).

 The first bishop known is Clarus, who in 190 attended a Council meeting of some bishops of Phoenicia and Palestine to deal with the issue of the date of the Paschal feast.
 But we must go to the fourth century to find the next bishop, Aeneas, who took part at the First Council of Nicaea in 325 and at the Synod held in Antioch in 341.
 Nectabo was one of the fathers of the first Ecumenical Council of Constantinople in 381.
 Between the 4th and 5th centuries lived bishop Antiochus, opponent of John Chrysostom.
 Helladius participated in the first Council of Ephesus in 431.
 Paul took part in the Council held at Antioch of 445 to judge the work of Athanasius of Perrhe and at the Council of Chalcedon of 451.
 In 518 Bishop John signed a Synodal letter against Severus of Antioch and the Monophysite party.
 Finally, the last known bishop is George, who attended the second Council of Constantinople in 553.

-With the conquest of the crusaders in the 12th century, the city, called St-Jean d'Acre, became part of the Kingdom of Jerusalem and was a diocese of the Latin rite, headquartered at the Cathedral of the Holy Cross.
+Following the crusades in the 12th century, the city, called St-Jean d'Acre, became part of the Kingdom of Jerusalem and was a diocese of the Latin Church, headquartered at the Cathedral of the Holy Cross.
 Against the eastern practice and ecclesiastical tradition, the Crusaders detached the diocese, along with the rest of southern Phoenicia, from the Patriarchate of Antioch, and made it a suffragan of Jerusalem.

 After the fall of Jerusalem in 1187, the seat of the patriarch moved to Tyre and then to St-Jean d'Acre in 1191; the patriarch returned to Jerusalem in 1229, when the city was returned to the crusaders, then back to St-Jean d'Acre in 1244.
-St-Jean d'Acre had its own Bishop until 1263, when the patriarchs of Jerusalem administered it until the fall of the city into the hands of the Muslims in 1291.
+St-Jean d'Acre had its own bishop until 1263, when the patriarchs of Jerusalem administered it until the fall of the city into the hands of the Muslims in 1291.
 The most famous bishop of St-Jean d'Acre was the chronicler Jacques de Vitry.

 Ptolemais in Phoenicia survives today as a titular see; until the mid-19th century it had the name Aconensis or Acconensis.